Yingying-Z10/Model-Proposal-for-Tumor-triggered-Angiogenesis/Model_Proposal.md

 3. VEGF triggers endothelial cell migration when it moves to a location that is within a pre-defined radius of an endothelial cell.
 4. Inhibitors enter the system.
 The model for type 1 inhibitor and that for type 2 inhibitor will be different:

-Type 1 inhibitor: Inhibitors interact with VEGF.
+···Type 1 inhibitor: Inhibitors interact with VEGF.
 When the distance between an inhibitor and a VEGF is within a pre-defined threshold, the VEGF will be removed after a pre-defined amount of time.

-Type 2 inhibitor: Inhibitors interact with endothelial cells through spatial proximity and compete with VEGF.
+···Type 2 inhibitor: Inhibitors interact with endothelial cells through spatial proximity and compete with VEGF.
 Within a pre-defined radius, if the ratio of the inhibitor concentration over the VEGF concentration is above the pre-defined threshold, the endothelial cell will stop migrating.

 &nbsp;
 ### 4) Model Parameters and Initialization